jbaonl/MSc-Thesis/README.md

 Setting up:
 NOTES:
-- an open-meteo API key is preferred to run the download_data.ipynb notebook which can be acquired by [mailing the open-meteo repo owners](https://github.com/open-meteo/open-meteo?tab=readme-ov-file#support), or utilizing their publicly available API (rate limited).
+- an open-meteo API key is preferred to run the download_data.ipynb notebook which can be acquired by [mailing the open-meteo repo owners](https://github.com/open-meteo/open-meteo?tab=readme-ov-file#support), or alternatively you could utilizing their publicly available API (rate limited).
 - file may need to be adjusted, please change the paths accordingly on your machine.
 - It is suggested to run on Snellius as all notebooks and job scripts are setup for Snellius, see all_code/snellius_scripts/example_template.ipynb for Snellius setup